Muhammad-Nawlo/multitenant-plugin/README.md

 The plugin is designed to be robust and handle cases where dependencies aren't available:

 - **Tenancy not available**: Plugin works without tenant-specific features
-- **Shield not available**: Plugin works without permission features
+- **Permissions not available**: Plugin works without permission features
 - **Graceful degradation**: Features are disabled rather than causing errors
 - **Test environment support**: Plugin works in testing contexts with proper null checks
 - **Asset registration**: Removed problematic asset registration that caused composer require errors